ISRO to launch PSLV-C48 with spy satellite RISAT-2BR1, 9 foreign satellites

 The countdown for the launch of #PSLVC48/#RISAT2BR1 mission commenced today at 1640 Hrs (IST) from Satish Dhawan Space Centre (SDSC) SHAR, Sriharikota.#ISRO pic.twitter.com/fJYmCFRpJc— ISRO (@isro) December 10, 2019

 The PSLV will also carry nine commercial satellites during the launch.
-These nine commercial satellites includes satellites one from Israel, one from Italy, one from Japan and six from the USA.
+These nine commercial satellites include satellites one from Israel, one from Italy, one from Japan and six from the USA.
 These are the foreign satellites.

-After the sixteen minutes of it's launch RISAT-2BR1 will be sling from the PSLV rocket, and few minutes later, the first of the nine commercial satellites will be ejected into space.
+After the sixteen minutes of it's launch RISAT-2BR1 will be sling from the PSLV rocket, and a few minutes later, the first of the nine commercial satellites will be ejected into space.

 The estimated time of the spy satellites and the other nine satellites launch is expected to be about 21 minutes.

-On November the ISRO launched PSLV-C47 carrying Cartosat-3 and 13 USA nano satellites from Sriharikota.
+On November the ISRO launched PSLV-C47 carrying Cartosat-3 and 13 USA nanosatellites from Sriharikota.